The Bill on Oligarchs in Ukraine

-De-oligarchization (also known as Ze-Oligarchization) - the program of the President of Ukraine, Volodymyr Zelensky, directed against the large entrepreneurs's influence on political processes.
-It received the corresponding name after the registration of the bill “On the Prevention of Threats to National Security Related to the Excessive Influence of Persons who have Significant Economic or Political Weight in Public Life (Oligarchs)” (Reg.
+The Bill on Oligarchs in Ukraine, also known as De-Oligarchization, is a political measure launched by Ukrainian president Volodymyr Zelenskyy directed against the large entrepreneurs' influence on political processes.
+It received the corresponding name after the registration of the bill "On the Prevention of Threats to National Security Related to the Excessive Influence of Persons who have Significant Economic or Political Weight in Public Life (Oligarchs)" (Reg.
 No. 5599).

 Key Purpose

 The law on oligarchs is designed to create a special register of persons depending on their fortune level and involvement in social and political processes in the country.
-Preliminary, the register must include 13 people, whom the state will limit the ability to finance political parties and participate in the acquisition of state-owned enterprises on an equal basis with other citizens.
+The register classifies 13 people whom the state will limit the ability to finance political parties and participate in the acquisition of state-owned enterprises on an equal basis with other citizens.

 According to the bill, the basis for the inclusion of oligarchs into the register will be the National Security and Defense Council (NSDC) decision.

 According to the document, any three of the four conditions are sufficient for the NSDC to include a person into a register of oligarchs: